eoinkelly/notes/databases/postgresql/query-optimisation.md

 #  Query Optimisation

+Sources

-Source: Chap 10 of High-perf Postgres book
+*Chap 10 of High-perf Postgres book

+Overview

 * Query plans will change over time because they depend on how much data is in the table.